hphelion/documentation/hpcloudconsole.md

 ####Create Alarm Name####

-**Do we even go through the motions of explaining on this one???
-Either way, we need to say that either they can't set it up or point to a supplement doc that explains how they can get monitoring functionality manually along with how to set up reading JSON**

 1. Click "Alarms" under "Manage Monitoring" in the left-hand bar.

 2. Click "+Create Alarm" in the upper-right hand of the "Alarms" page.